 The directors are responsible for the other information.
-The other information comprises the directors' report (but does not include the financial statements and our auditor's report thereon).
+The other information comprises the directors' report and the company general information (but does not include the financial statements and our auditor's report thereon).

 Our opinion on the financial statements does not cover the other information, including the directors' report.